News

 Every hour, every day, over all seasons and across the changing years an international network of automated environmental observation towers watches the planet breathe in and out and measures its exchanges of gas and water.
 The pivotal role TERN plays in this global flux-measuring network was on display at the recent FluxNet Conference, which reported that the network’s Australasian component and the data and science it facilitates continue to punch well above their weight.

 The global flux-measuring network, called FluxNet, contains more than 700 monitoring towers spread across every continent.
-Together, they provide continuous, long-term observations of energy, carbon and water exchange between the atmosphere and terrestrial ecosystems.
+Together, they provide continuous, long-term ecosystem observation of energy, carbon and water exchange between the atmosphere and terrestrial ecosystems.

 These micro-meteorological measurements are vital for global carbon accounting and climate modelling efforts.
 They are also essential for monitoring the state of ecosystems globally and understanding how they respond to climate change, disturbance, and changes in carbon dioxide levels—all of which are central to informing land management and climate adaptation and mitigation policies.